 This is one of my very favorite pictures taken this summer.
 I spent an evening strolling through the garden, taking in the gorgeous view with the magical outdoor bistro lights.

 Fabulous Fall Garden Views

-Adding cornstalk and pumpkins to my greenhouse instantly dress up the garden for autumn.
+Adding cornstalk and pumpkins to my greenhouse instantly dresses up the garden for autumn.